malekbs/UP/README.md

-# UP : Universal Predicition Package
+# UP : Universal Predicition distirbution R Package

 UP is a package that provides universal method for surrogate models: A package with extensible options and various UP-based algorithms for optimization, refienment and inversion.